Welcome to Diabolique Strategies. A place to turn for “Random Provocations into the Dark Side.”

 I’ve consulted the oracle of the Oblique Strategies before, but always wondered: What would they look like if Eno had been in a Death Metal band instead of Roxy Music?
 Or if Schmidt were a German Expressionist from the 20s?
 What sort of prompts could best work for horror screenwriters or novelists of the noir?
 How can writers on the dark side think outside the proverbial coffin?

-THIS website is veteran horror author Michael A. Arnzen‘s answer to those questions.
+THIS website — established in March 2014 and offered free online since — is veteran horror author Michael A. Arnzen‘s answer to those questions.
 It is a lovingly deranged homage to Oblique Strategies.
 What makes it unique is the way it features all-original and intentionally DIABOLICAL prompts.
 About 250 hundred of them, with more being seeded into the mix as the site develops.
 They’re derived from all things terrifying and Gothic — from the Seven Deadly Sins to the DSM-V — from the freaky tropes of horror cinema to the Freudian typology of the Uncanny.
 The strategies come from the author’s personal notes, teaching documents and published books related to the horror genre.

 The site also functions as a complement to Arnzen’s e-book, Instigation: Creative Prompts on the Dark Side, available wherever ebooks are sold, including his imprint, Mastication Publications.
 Click below to learn more.